Araporã: Geography

+Economy

 The main economic activities are industry, services, and agriculture, especially the growing of sugarcane.
 The GDP in 2005 was R$1 billion three hundred million, with 102 million from services, 938 million from industry, and 15 million from agriculture.
 The per capita GDP was the second highest in the state.
 Much of the income comes from royalties due to the construction of the hydroelectric plant of Itumbiara.
 There were 148 rural producers on 24,000 hectares of land.
 59 farms had tractors.
 The main crops were pineapple, sugarcane, beans, and corn.
 There were 7,500 head of cattle (2006).

 In Araporã there is an alcohol and sugar plant, Usina Alvorada.
 This industry generated R$118 million in 2007 and employed 1,500 workers.
 It receives sugarcane from 40 producers.
 In 1972, when it began, it processed 350,000 tons of sugarcane, while in 2007/2008 the estimate is for 1,500,000 tons.

+Municipal social indicators

 Its social indicators rank it in the top tier of municipalities in the state.